I had tried reflexology at other places.

 A session lasts for about 60 to 80 minutes (depending on the course) including a discussion on your health and a warm foot soak with epsom salt and lavender at the beginning.
 I welcome any questions or concerns you may have during the meeting as well.
 I end a session with a leg massage (below knees), as leg tensions tend to be related to our foot health and helps improve the lymphatic circulation.

 No, I ask you to take off your socks and that’s it.
-Also, I would suggest wearing loose fitted pants if possible, so that you can fully enjoy the session.
+Also, I would suggest wearing a skirt or a pair of loose fitted pants if possible, so that you can fully enjoy the session.

 Although Reflexology is a gentle, non-invasive modality, there are some contraindications to reflexology